|

 Monday morning I got up early and made an awesome breakfast hash of Moose sausage, onion, mushroom, egg, hashbrowns and green peppers.

-On my way back to town I immediately dropped off the jaw bone to the wildlife station at Paddy's Pond before it got gross, then to my place to drop off the bike, and then on to Harry's to hang and clean my harvest.
-This was my first time harvesting a moose solo and I have to say it's one of the most rewarding accomplishments I've made in my hunting career to date.
-It's amazing to be in the woods with the bye's which we've done a lot this year and will keep doing so, but to me this was a unique and extremely rewarding accomplishment that I wont soon forget.
+This was my first time harvesting a moose solo and I have to say it is one of the most rewarding accomplishments I've completed in my hunting career to date.
+It's just fantastic being in the woods with the bye's which we've done many times this year and will keep doing so.
+This was a unique and extremely rewarding accomplishment that I won't soon forget.

-Once again I washed down the quarters with a 50/50 mix of water & vinegar using a microfiber cloth to clean, sterilize, and seal the meat and effortlessly remove all hair left by the skinning process.
+Once again I washed down the quarters with a 50/50 mix of water & vinegar using a microfiber cloth to clean, sterilize, seal the meat and effortlessly remove all hair left by the skinning process.

 French's cooler was put to good use to hang the quarters until Bassan, Roger and I got a chance to process them.